-BRC worked closely with a national vendor to install over 1,600 porta-potties in Black Rock City and provide trucks and servicing for them and the many thousands of RVs in the city.
-Significantly increasing numbers from 2014, BRC had more than 50 trucks to patrol the city 24 hours a day, ensuring the units are clean and suitable for use.
+The DPW worked closely with a nationally-recognized vendor to install over 1,600 porta-potties in Black Rock City and provide trucks and servicing for them.
+More than 30 trucks canvas the city 24 hours a day, ensuring the units are clean and suitable for use.

-As has been the trend in recent years, the 9 o’clock side of the city was busier than the 3 o’clock side and filled up earlier in the event week.
-BRC Rangers, Placement, Greeters, BMIR and Gate-Perimeter-Exodus (GPE) all worked together to help mitigate this situation, including BMIR messaging, flag fencing, foot patrols, signage and verbal communications.
+As has been the trend in recent years, the 9 o’clock side of the city was busier than the 3 o’clock side and filled up earlier.
+BRC Rangers, Placement, Greeters, BMIR and Gate-Perimeter-Exodus (GPE) all worked together to help mitigate this situation, including broadcast media messaging, flag fencing, foot patrols, physical signage and verbal communications.

 Ticketing & Box Office